 In 2015-2016, soil and plant samples were collected from 15 sites on Transect 3.
-Five sites were in the eastern portion of the marl prairie, five in the transition zone, and another five sites were within the ridge & slough portion of the transect.
+Five sites were in eastern portion of marl prairie, five in transition zone and other five sites were within ridge & slough portion of the transect.
 At each site, three of five $1x1m^2$ sub-plots used for vegetation sampling were randomly selected for soil sampling.
-In each of these subplots, one soil core of 10 cm length was collected using 5.7 cm diameter core tube.
-At one site, M3-11400, soil samples were collected only in two sub-plots, as the other plots were very rocky and lacked enough soil to justify collection.
-Soil samples were placed in Ziploc bags, labelled, and brought to the lab at FIU, where they were refrigerated until further analysis.
+In each of three selected subplots, one soil core of 10 cm length was collected using 5.7 cm diameter core tube.
+At one site, M3-11400, soil samples were collected only in two sub-plots, as other plots are very rocky and there was not enough soil to be collected.
+Soil samples were placed in Ziploc bags, labelled, and brought to the lab at FIU, where they were placed in refrigerator until further analysis.
 Each core's compaction and length were measured in the field and recorded.

 The net weight of wet soil samples was obtained.
 Samples were oven-dried at 80°C for 48 hours or until a constant weight was achieved.
-Dry weight and volume were obtained, and the sample bulk density was calculated.
-We removed extraneous macro-materials, including roots and rocks.
+For each sample, dry weight and volume were obtained, and the sample bulk density was calculated following Blake and Hartge (1986).
+We removed extraneous macro materials, including roots and rocks.
 Samples were then ground to pass a 2-mm sieve.
 Later, 2-3 mg dry samples were obtained and enclosed in tin (Sn) capsules, and then delivered to the SERC Nutrient Analysis Lab at FIU for Total Nitrogen (TN) and Total Carbon (TC) Analysis.
 Another 2-3 g of dry sample were obtained and transferred to small screw cap glass vials (7 mL), and then delivered to FIU Freshwater Biochemistry Lab for Total Phosphorus (TP) and other analysis.
-Subsamples were also analyzed for Phosphatase and Glucosidase enzyme activity.
+Soils were also analyzed for Phosphatase and Glucosidase enzyme activity.
+Sub-samples of soils for such analysis were also delivered to the FIU Freshwater Biogeochemistry Lab.